Enabling full localization of qubits and gates with a multi-mode coupler: Coupling multiple qubits with a multi-mode coupler

 \section{Coupling multiple qubits with a multi-mode coupler}

 In this section, we sketch how our multi-mode coupler design can be implemented in experiments to support multi-qubit operations and all-to-all connectivity.
-Suppose $n$ qubits are all coupled to a common n-mode coupler, for instance, a metamaterial ring resonator.
+Suppose $n$ qubits are all coupled to a common $n$-mode coupler, for instance, a metamaterial ring resonator.
 Following the general theory in Sec.~\ref{sec:general theo} and the example in Sec.~\ref{sec:full_localization}, we propose the following procedure for tuning the coupler.
 If we have enough control over each mode, the coupler can be tuned into the off point where each and every qubit is only coupled to its associated coupler mode and there is no mode-mode coupling inside the coupler, see FIG.\ref{fig:multi q c}.
 At this off point, the whole system is separated into n non-interacting subspaces with each one has one qubit and one coupler mode in it.
 To selectively turn on qubit-qubit interactions, one can turn on interactions among the associated coupler modes by tuning the coupler.
 The coupler mode hybridization will mediate qubit interactions corresponding to the associated coupler modes.
+For experimental realization, we propose two designs, both natural extensions of our SQUID-based and tunable-inductance architectures.
+The first, extending the SQUID design, consists of a coupler formed by a loop of SQUIDs with additional tunable SQUIDs inserted in between.
+The mode frequencies and inter-mode coupling can be controlled via the applied SQUID fluxes.
+The second design employs tunable inductances and is analogous to a metamaterial ring resonator\cite{PRXQuantum.5.020325}, but with a tunable inductor in each cell.
+Here, mismatches in the inductances generate controllable mode-mode coupling.

 This all-to-all coupler is, of course, still localized.
-Long-distance interaction can't be achieved in this fashion unless there is a direct link connecting the two parties.
+Long-distance interaction cannot be achieved in this fashion unless there is a direct link connecting the two parties.
 We believe that this design is particularly suitable for modular QPU architectures\cite{PhysRevApplied.21.054063,PhysRevX.14.041030,Ihssen_2025}.
 Within the module, qubits can be connected to a common coupler to enable all-to-all connectivity.
 Inter-module coupling will be implemented with other long-distance coupling links, as shown in FIG. \ref{fig:multi q c}(b).
 For example, the inter-module coupling can be implemented by a metamaterial coupler\cite{PRXQuantum.5.020325}.